KakuriyoKitsune1136/Tiffany-s-Portfolio/README.md

 - Network Penetration Testing
 - Active Directory Pentesting
 - External and Internal Pentesting
-- Learning about: Cloud and Web App Pentesting
+- Learning about: Cloud and Web App Pentesting and Artificial Intelligence/LLM's.

 More About me:
 - Pronouns: She/Her/Hers